GMLC-TDC/HELICS/docs/introduction/hello-world-VS.md

 # Running hello_world example using HELICS windows installer + Visual Studio 2019

-1. Make sure that you have downloaded HELICS through the installer.
+**1. Make sure that you have downloaded HELICS through the installer**

   - To get to the installer you can access it through either of the following links:
     * https://github.com/GMLC-TDC/HELICS/releases